Twinkle (protein): Function

 The TWNK gene makes two proteins, Twinkle and Twinky.
 The proteins Twinkle and Twinky are both found in the mitochondria.
 Each mitochondrion contains a small amount of DNA which is known as mitochondrial DNA (mtDNA).
 The Twinkle protein is involved in the production of mtDNA by functioning as an adenine nucleotide dependent DNA helicase, an enzyme that binds to DNA and temporarily unwinds the double helix of the DNA molecule so that it can replicate.
 They also serve as primases able to initiate DNA replication.

 They function as hexameric or heptameric DNA helicases, which unwinds the double-stranded DNA in the 5’ to 3’ direction in short segments.
 The proteins unwind single-stranded mitochondrial DNA binding protein and mtDNA polymerase gamma.
-These enzymes function similar to the T7 phage helicase (gp4); however, Twinkle and/ or Twinky are capable of both unwinding and recombining DNA making them bifunctional helicases.
+These enzymes function similar to the T7 phage helicase (gp4).
+However, Twinkle or Twinky are capable of both unwinding and recombining DNA making them bifunctional helicases.

 Their functions as a helicase include the binding of both single stranded DNA (ssDNA) and double stranded DNA (dsDNA), and catalyzing DNA unwinding.
 The energy required for DNA unwinding is supplied by the hydrolysis of ATP to ADP.
 It has different binding affinities for each of its specific binding sites when binding either the ssDNA or the dsDNA.